West Fargo, ND

 In 2014, Coste was named the head coach of the Cobber baseball program after serving as the team’s assistant coach for three seasons.

-Anthony Renz is in his second season on the Fargo-Moorhead RedHawks staff.
+Anthony Renz is in his sixth season on the Fargo-Moorhead RedHawks staff.

 A 2015 magna cum laude graduate of Mansfield University, Renz earned his bachelor of science in electronic media while achieving minors in public relations and business.
-He is currently seeking a master of science in communications studies at Shippensburg University.
+He also completed his master of science degree in communications and media studies at Shippensburg University.

 Renz was a three-year baseball captain with the Mountaineers.
 On the diamond, Renz was a .304 hitter, totaling 19 home runs and 101 RBIs over a four-year career.
 As a senior, Renz was an All-PSAC Eastern Division First Team and All-Region performer who hit .357 with eight home runs and 37 RBIs while ranking ninth in the conference with 14 doubles.